keunlee/amq-streams-broker-authorization-sample/README.md

 ## Testing Authorization Rules for Admin Group Policy

-Follow the comments in the bash code below:
+Follow the comments in the script below:

 ```bash
 # switch to the `clients` namespace